Constitution of Malaysia: Peaceful Assembly Act 2012

+Before 2019, street protests, which consist of "mass" marches or rallies, were not permitted (section 4(1)(c)).
+But this prohibition was abolished by the first Pakatan Harapan government through an amendment in 2019.
+The amendment also reduced the notification period from the previous 10 days to 5 days.

+On 1 July 2025, the Federal Court ruled that section 9(5) of the Act, which punishes assembly organisers for failure to give 5 days' notice to the police, is unconstitutional for being inconsistent with Article 10 of the Constitution.
+This ruling in effect made it no longer required to submit a prior notice to the police before holding an assembly in Malaysia.

 Laws on freedom of speech

 The Printing Presses and Publications Act 1984 gives the Home Affairs Minister the discretion to grant, suspend and revoke newspaper publishing permits.
-Up until July 2012, the Minister could exercise "absolute discretion" on such matters but this absolute discretionary power was expressly removed by the Printing Presses and Publications (Amendment) Act 2012.
+Up until July 2012, the Minister could exercise "absolute discretion" on such matters, but this absolute discretionary power was expressly removed by the Printing Presses and Publications (Amendment) Act 2012.
 The Act also makes it a criminal offence to possess a printing press without a licence.

 The Sedition Act 1948 makes it an offence to engage in acts with a "seditious tendency", including but not limited to the spoken word and publications.
 The meaning of "seditious tendency" is defined in section 3 of the Sedition Act 1948 and in substance it is similar to the English common law definition of sedition, with modifications to suit local circumstances.
 Conviction may result in a sentence of a fine up to RM5,000, three years in jail, or both.

 The Sedition Act in particular has been widely commented upon by jurists for the bounds it places on freedom of speech.
 Justice Raja Azlan Shah (later the Yang di-Pertuan Agong) once said:

-Suffian LP in the case of PP v Mark Koding [1983] 1 MLJ 111 said, in relation to the amendments to Sedition Act in 1970, after 13 May 1969 riots, which added citizenship, language, special position of bumiputras and sovereignty of rulers to the list of seditious matters:
+Lord President Suffian in the case of PP v Mark Koding [1982] 2 MLJ 120 said, in relation to the amendments to Sedition Act in 1970, after 13 May 1969 riots, which added citizenship, language, special position of bumiputras and sovereignty of rulers to the list of seditious matters: